usds/justice40-tool/client/VIEW_MAP_DATA.md

 }
 ```

-In either case, if the contract below is not upheld, the map may not render the data layer.
+In either case, if any contract (low or high) is not upheld, the map may not render the data layer.